-This week’s challenge is to capture a candid relationship.
+This week’s challenge is my favourite: capture a candid relationship.
 This can be a relationship between people or animals.
 If you don’t normally photograph people, now’s a good time to give it a shot.
 Or you can use a timer and try to capture yourself interacting with another person or pet.

 Here are some tips on capturing candid relationships: